 Our partnership agreement requires that we distribute all of our available cash (as defined in the partnership agreement) to our unitholders.
 Our quarterly cash distributions may vary from quarter to quarter as a direct result of variations in the performance of our business, including those caused by fluctuations in the prices of oil and natural gas.
 Such variations may be significant and quarterly distributions paid to our unitholders may be zero.
-The first distribution of \$0.50 per unit with respect to cash available for distribution for the three months ended March 31, 2023, was declared on May 09, 2023 and will be paid May 30, 2023 to unitholders of record on May 22, 2023In accordance with the terms of our partnership agreement, we prorated the amount of the distribution payable for the period from January 31, 2023 (the closing of our initial public offering) through March 31, 2023, based on the actual length of that period.
+Our third quarter distribution of \$0.52 per unit with respect to cash available for distribution for the three months ended September 30, 2023, was declared on November 7, 2023 and will be paid on November 27, 2023 to unitholders of record on November 17, 2023.